upasana099/camera-application/Week 1/readme.md

-# Webcam Zoom and Recording
+# Camera Zoom and Recording

 This Python script uses the OpenCV library to capture video from a webcam, allowing the user to zoom in on the live feed using a trackbar.
 Additionally, the script provides the functionality to capture images ('c' key) and start/stop video recording ('v' key).